techp-ritik/techP/front-end-developer-training-roadmap/2. JavaScript/README.md

 - Create an HTML file named "index.html" and a JavaScript file named "dom.js."
 - Link the JavaScript file to your HTML file.
-- Link the JavaScript file to your HTML fileUse JavaScript to manipulate the DOM by:
+- Use JavaScript to manipulate the DOM by:
-- Accessing HTML elements using document.getElementById or other selectors.
+    a.
+Accessing HTML elements using document.getElementById or other selectors.
-- Modifying element properties (e.g., changing text, updating styles, adding/removing classes).
+    b.
+Modifying element properties (e.g., changing text, updating styles, adding/removing classes).
 - Handling events (e.g., click, hover, submit).
 - Enhance the previous "index.html" file by adding a form elements.
 - Use JavaScript to read and validate form inputs.